 Transactions submitted in a mobile phone payment application provided by a contracted partner of the reporting entity shall be reported under the “EGYEB” code.

-column “t”: This column shall indicate whether the card used for carrying out the turnover is a virtual card.
+Column 20: This column shall indicate whether the card used for carrying out the turnover is a virtual card.
 Virtual cards are cards that may only be used in internet-based transactions, irrespective of in what form the card data necessary for the execution of the transaction are available to the customers.

-column “u”: This column shall indicate whether the card used for carrying out the turnover has been issued in physical form as well.
+Column 21: This column shall indicate whether the card used for carrying out the turnover has been issued in physical form as well.

-column “v”: shall indicate the type of merchant at which the purchase turnover has been carried out by the card.
-The code list contains the classification categories applied by MasterCard, VISA, Union PAY and Amex; if during the acceptance of data you wish to apply a newly introduced code not identified in the code list, please contact the staff of the MNB’s Directorate Statistics to register the new code in the data acceptance system.
+Column 22: indicate here the type of merchant at which the purchase turnover was carried out with the card.
+The code list contains the classification categories applied by MasterCard, VISA, Union PAY and Amex; if during the acceptance of data, you wish to apply a newly introduced code not identified in the code list, please contact the staff of the MNB’s Directorate Statistics to register the new code in the data acceptance system.
 In the case of a temporary absence of a code, the “0000” technical code may be applied.

-column “w”: Show here whether the chargeback procedures reported on the basis of column “d” succeeded, i.e. whether the customer received a refund for the transaction amount objected or not.
+Column 23: Show here whether the chargeback procedures reported on the basis of column “d” succeeded, i.e. whether the customer received a refund for the transaction amount objected or not.
 Report the chargeback procedure in the quarter it has emerged, in this dimension under the “FOLYAMAT” code by default.
 However, when the chargeback procedure is completed, it must reported again, with a code other than “FOLYAMAT” Accordingly, if the procedure is completed in the same quarter when the customer complaint was received, it shall be reported twice in that quarter, once under the “FOLYAMAT” code and once under a different code.
 If the procedure is completed later, it shall be reported upon commencement under the “FOLYAMAT” code and later on it shall be reported repeatedly under a code other than “FOLYAMAT”.
 Apply the “RESZ” code when only a part of the transactions objected by the customer was refunded, and the procedure is closed.
 A procedure is deemed successful, when the full amount is refunded in response to the customer’s complaint and the procedure is closed.
 A procedure is deemed unsuccessful when the customer’s complaint has been rejected, i.e. he received no refund, and the procedure has been closed.

+Column 24: Indicate here whether the transaction was made using the tokenisation service provided by the card company (typically click to pay).

+Column 25: Please indicate here if the transaction was made using card data or a card token stored at the merchant (or at the merchant’s acquiring bank), including both transactions initiated by the customer and the merchant (MIT).
+Transactions initiated with a token not stored at the merchant (or the merchant’s acquiring bank) but with a mobile wallet or click to pay service should be reported under code “N”.

-columns “x” and “y”: These columns shall contain the number of card transactions carried out and their value specified in units of forint.
+Columns 26 and 27: These columns shall contain the number of card transactions carried out and their value specified in units of forint.

 Table 02: Card turnover transacted in the acceptance business in the reporting period